nojhan/lp-jolly/docs/README.md

 In the most common default configuration, it displays only three pieces of information: the user, the hostname, and the path —`user@hostname:path $ `.

 But it can display more!
-And this is the objective of prompt systems.
+And this is the objective of *prompt systems*.
 Those "prompts" (to be short) actually add a lot of information to this area of the command line.
 For example, the most common feature is to display the state of the Git repository the user is in.